Gabriel Quak: Royal Thai Navy

-In total, he scored 4 goals and created 1 assist in 24 games for the Thai side which were relegated eventually.
+In total, Gabriel scored 4 goals and created 1 assist in 24 games for the Thai side which were relegated eventually.

 Warriors FC

-Quak signed for Warriors FC for the 2019 season despite receiving lucrative offers from overseas club in order to spend more time with his young family.
-During the 2019 Singapore Cup, Warriors' captain Khairul Nizam was injured and Quak took over the captaincy for the competition.
+In January 2019, Gabriel signed for Warriors FC for the 2019 season despite receiving lucrative offers from overseas club in order to spend more time with his young family.
+During the 2019 Singapore Cup, Warriors' captain Khairul Nizam was injured and Gabriel took over the captaincy for the competition.

-Lion City Sailors FC
+Lion City Sailors

+In January 2020, Gabriel joined the newly privatised Singapore club, Lion City Sailors.
+He make his debut for the club in a league match against Tanjong Pagar United where he assisted Andy Pengelly in a 1–1 draw.

-In 2021, Quak won the Goal of the Year for his volley goal in the 4-1 win over Balestier Khalsa in April during the FAS Awards Night.
+In 2021, Gabriel won the league 'Goal of the Year' for his volley goal in the 4–1 win over Balestier Khalsa on 18 April during the FAS Awards Night.

-Quak was released by Lion City Sailors on 28 November 2022.
-He departed after scoring 29 goals across three seasons for the Sailors, as well as a SPL Player of the Year in 2020.
+On 15 April 2022, Gabriel make his AFC Champions League debut against eventual winners from Japan, Urawa Red Diamonds in a 4–1 lost.
+On 24 April, he provided an assist to Pedro Henrique in a 3–2 win over Chinese side Shandong Taishan.
+Gabriel was then released by Lion City Sailors on 28 November 2022.
+He departed after scoring 29 goals across three seasons for the Sailors, as well as winning the Singapore Premier League 'Player of the Year' award in 2020.

+Hougang United

+Following his release from Lion City Sailors, Gabrel signed for Hougang United on 18 January 2023 to boost the range of attacking options in head coach Firdaus Kassim's squad.
+The 32-year-old joins his fifth Singapore Premier League club in his 11th SPL season.
+On 19 April 2024, he extended his contract until the end of the 2024–25 season.
+On 4 June 2025, Gabriel was released by the cheetahs upon the expiry of his contract, ending his career with the cheetahs with 9 goals and 7 assists.

+Post-retirement career

+After retiring from professional football, he signed with Singapore FC to play in the Equatorial Football League Premiership Division.

 International career

 Youth

-Gabriel Quak has played for Singapore at Under-15, Under-18 and Under-23 levels.
+Gabriel has played for Singapore at Under-15, Under-18 and Under-23 levels.
 He represented Singapore in the Lion City Cup, AFF U15 Tournament, Asian Youth Games Qualifiers, AFC U18 Qualifiers, VFF Cup and Southeast Asian Games.

 Senior

-Quak earned his first international cap in a friendly match against Laos on 7 June 2013, scoring a goal on his debut.
-His first competitive goal came in an upset win over Syria in a 2015 AFC Asian Cup qualification match on 15 October 2013.
+Gabriel earned his first international cap in a friendly match against Laos on 7 June 2013, scoring a goal on his debut.
+His first competitive goal came in an upset 2–1 win over Syria in a 2015 AFC Asian Cup qualification match on 15 October 2013.
 He is the first Singapore-born Chinese player to feature regularly for the national team in 7 years since Goh Tat Chuan despite the ethnic Chinese forming the majority of the population.

+Gabriel scored a goal and recorded an assist during the 2023 AFC Asian Cup qualification match in a 6–2 over Myanmar.